cap-js/docs/java/operating-applications/observability.md

 #### Configure Java Agent and Extension Library { #agent-extension }

 :::warning Dependency
-The configuration steps below assume that your application uses the [SAP Java Buildpack](https://help.sap.com/docs/btp/sap-business-technology-platform/sap-jakarta-buildpack) version 2 or 1.
+The configuration steps below assume that your application uses the [SAP Java Buildpack](https://help.sap.com/docs/btp/sap-business-technology-platform/sap-jakarta-buildpack).
 :::

 1) Configure your application to enable the Open Telemetry Java Agent by adding or adapting the `JBP_CONFIG_JAVA_OPTS` parameter in your deployment descriptor: